-We have evaluated subsequent events through the date that these financial statements were filed with the Securities and Exchange Commission.
+We have evaluated subsequent events through the date that these financial statements were filed with the Securities and Exchange Commission and there were no events requiring disclosure.

 2. Cash Distributions

 AB Holding is required to distribute all of its Available Cash Flow, as defined in the Amended and Restated Agreement of Limited Partnership of AB Holding ("AB Holding Partnership Agreement"), to its Unitholders pro rata in accordance with their percentage interests in AB Holding.
 Available Cash Flow is defined as the cash distributions AB Holding receives from AB minus such amounts as the General Partner determines, in its sole discretion, should be retained by AB Holding for use in its business (such as the payment of taxes) or plus such amounts as the General Partner determines, in its sole discretion, should be released from previously retained cash flow.